 - The ever-immortal scene of Hermione slapping Malfoy hard enough he staggers.
 It leaves Harry, Ron, Crabbe, and Goyle flabbergasted, and Ron actually has to hold her back from hitting him again.
 So Hermione tries to curse Malfoy.
 What's better is it's implied she slapped him with her non-dominant hand, since she draws out her wand with Ron holding her slapping hand.

 - Sirius has no idea how to react to Hermione calling him "Mr. Black".
 He's probably thinking "Oh, god, I've become my father.
 Or, worse, my mother."

-- Fudge being unnerved by his meeting with Sirius Black at Azkaban seems creepy at first until the details of the plot are revealed.
-Fudge was inspecting the prison when he happened by Sirius' cell.
-He was creeped out by how a convicted murderer "just seemed bored" and casually asked for his newspaper because "he missed doing the crossword."
-Fudge didn't know Sirius was using his Animagus form to throw off the Dementors and that's how he stayed sane.
-And it was thanks to that newspaper that Sirius saw the picture of the Weasleys with Peter (in his rat form) perched on Ron's shoulder.
-So let's recap: this whole plot got set in motion because a bored prisoner asked the Prime Minister for his paper.
+- Fudge didn't know that Sirius was using his Animagus form to throw off the Dementors and that's how he stayed sane.
+And it was thanks to that newspaper that Sirius saw the picture of the Weasleys with Peter Pettigrew (in his rat form) perched on Ron's shoulder.
+So let's recap: this whole plot got set in motion because a bored prisoner asked the Minister of Magic for his paper.